This document describes the changes in Toast API releases.

 response body.

-value has been added to the
+The multiLocationId value has been added to the

-and PreModifierGroup
+PreModifer and PreModifierGroup objects in

 both V2 and V3 of the menus API.

-is used to identify and consolidate
+A multiLocationId is used to identify and consolidate

 menu entities that are versions of each other.